AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 Dependencies between assertion levels
 -------------------------------------

-When declaring assertion levels, you can describe dependencies, in other word, what data can flow from one level of assertion to the other.
-This dependency is unidirectional.
+When declaring assertion levels, you can describe dependencies, in other words, what data can flow from one level of assertion to the other.
+Such a dependency is unidirectional.
 For example:

 ```Ada